 Floating port security barriers are required to surround an aircraft carrier while it is at berth.
-The recommended minimum barrier standoff requirement for force protection condition Alpha and Bravo (the lowest threat level) is 250 ft (76 m) from the aircraft carrier hull.
-In the event that force protection conditions Charlie and Delta (higher threat level) are declared, the port security barriers would have to be relocated 200 ft (61 m) beyond the barriers for force protection condition Alpha and Bravo.
+The recommended minimum barrier standoff requirement for force protection condition Alpha and Bravo is 250 ft (76 m) from the aircraft carrier hull.
+In the event that force protection conditions Charlie and Delta are declared, the port security barriers would have to be relocated 200 ft (61 m) beyond the barriers for force protection condition Alpha and Bravo.
 The proposed locations are shown on Figure 2.5-2.